TOOLS FOR THE CYBER HUNTER

 In the end, it does not surprise me that the cybersecurity capabilities from a practical, in-the-trenches firm like R9B would be laser focused on existing challenges in existing SOC ecosystems.
 This makes their offerings so valuable to practical hunters, because the support follows empirical and observed issues in live settings.
 My suspicion is that existing R9B customers are probably wildly enthusiastic about the support.

 So, if you are currently in the real game of cybersecurity, dealing with intense threats from capable adversaries, then I suggest you give Steve Picot and the R9B team a call.
-Their range of solution offerings for cyber hunters offers practical, impressive, and well-grounded support for the day-to-day needs of the modern enterprise SOC.
+Their range of solution offerings and cyber hunting tools offers practical, impressive, and well-grounded support for the day-to-day needs of the modern enterprise SOC.
 And please let us know how your evaluation goes.